NoeeeTrejo/ee106-final-project/README.md

 The high level overview of our project works like the following.
 From a fixed starting position, a container with a dice is picked up.
 The rolling motion is a preset set of instructions.
 Then the robot moves so that the rolled dice is in frame.
 It takes a few seconds to read the dice and locate the dice.
 Then it determines its location and picks up the dice

-To pick up the dice, we use a controller.
+To pick up the dice, we use a proportional controller.

 ### Camera Position Controller
 ![Camera Position Controller Diagram](/imgs/diagram.png)